NorthcoteHS/11COM/5_dataAnalysis/lessons/2_fileIO/README.md

 4. `csvOut.html`: Lets the user enter multiple values (using multiple `<input>`s or `prompt()`s) and saves the result as a CSV file.
 5. `rowAverage.html`: Reads a CSV file, splits it into an array, computes the average, and displays it (using `alert()` or `.innerHTML`).
 Remember to use `parseFloat()`!
 6. `multiAverage.html`: Challenge!
 Read a multi-line CSV, and compute and display the average for each row (multiple displays)!
 7. `columnAverage.html`: Extra challenge!
-Read a multi-line CSV **with header**, and compute the average of the second column (make sure its numeric).
+Read a multi-line CSV **with header**, and compute the average of the second column (make sure it's numeric).
 For an even better program, allow the user to specify which column to average!

 When finished, submit all components to MyNH.